Create an association shop in Switzerland: sell merch, tickets and courses online

 Published:

-2.1 Sports club fanshop: jerseys, caps and water bottles
+2.1 Sports club fan shop: Jerseys, caps and water bottles

-3. Three sales channels compared
+3. Comparison of three sales channels

 Criterion